rukhat/Multi-Server-LAMP-Stack-Automation/setup-ldap.md

 4.)
 Enter the LDAP Account Manager

-Navigate to http://IP of your Server/lam
+Navigate to http:// IP of your Server/lam

 Select LAM configuration, and select edit server profiles.
 The default login for lam is also lam.

 Navigate to server settings and modify list of valid users.
 Should read "cn=admin,dc=authentication,dc=local".
 Ensure LAM is set to the correct timezone, and modify tree view under tool settings to say "dc=authentication,dc=local".

 Change the default password under profile password.
 This will be the password for the lam account, and the password set in step 3 is the admin password account.
 Ensure you save all changes.

 Now you should be able to log in to the admin account and create groups/users.